woleet/woleet-weblibs/README.md

     - `pubKey`: a bitcoin address (in base 58).
 - Returns a Promise witch forwards an object: `{ valid: true }` if the identity is valid, `{ valid: false, reason: string }` otherwise.
 Note that the **reason** attribute may not be defined depending on the kind of failure.
-- If the identity URL does not return the expected data, `bad_server_response` is returned.
+- If the identity URL does not return the expected data, a `bad_server_response` Error object is returned.
-- If a network/server error occurred while calling the identity URL, `http_error` is returned.
+- If a network/server error occurred while calling the identity URL an `http_error` Error object is returned.

-### Get Woleet public anchors matching a given file
+### Get Woleet public anchors matching a file

 **`woleet.anchor.getAnchorIDs(hash, type, size)`**

-This function allows to retrieve from the Woleet platform all public anchors matching a given file.
+This function allows to retrieve from the Woleet platform all public anchors matching a file.

 - Parameters:
     - `hash`: the SHA256 hash of the file (as an hexadecimal characters String).